gwsystems/composite/src/components/lib/hw_perf/doc.md

 ### Description

-This library provides abstractions for using the hardware-specific `prot_domain_t`
+This library provides an abstraction to read from user-level accessible performance monitoring counters provided by the system hardware, if available.